hajkeee/TC_tagging/README.md

-# Screenshot - purchase - tag should be executed from back-end when transaction was fully procced
+### Code - purchase - tag should be executed from back-end when transaction was fully procced
 ```html

 https://www.google-analytics.com/mp/collect?measurement_id=G-XXXXXXXXXX&api_secret=YOUR_API_SECRET